shaoyijia/al-folio/README.md

 $ bundle install
 $ bundle exec jekyll serve
 ```
+[Added by Yijia] On the mac, due to some config problem, need to run with `sudo`.

 Now, feel free to customize the theme however you like (don't forget to change the name!).
 After you are done, **commit** your final changes.